-Figure 33: Status Code - Generic Command Status Values, NVM Command Set
+Figure 129: Status Code - Generic Command Status Values, NVM Command Set

 Value Description 80h LBA Out of Range: The command references an LBA that exceeds the size of the namespace.
 81h Capacity Exceeded: Execution of the command has caused the capacity of the namespace to be exceeded.
-This error occurs when the Namespace Utilization exceeds the Namespace Capacity, as reported in Figure 110.
-82h Namespace Not Ready: The namespace is not ready to be accessed.
+This error occurs when the Namespace Utilization exceeds the Namespace Capacity, as reported in Figure 249.

+Value Description 82h Namespace Not Ready: The namespace is not ready to be accessed as a result of a condition other than a condition that is reported as an Asymmetric Namespace Access condition.
 The Do Not Retry bit indicates whether re-issuing the command at a later time may succeed.
 83h Reservation Conflict: The command was aborted due to a conflict with a reservation held on the accessed namespace.
 Refer to section 8.8.
 84h Format In Progress: A Format NVM command is in progress on the namespace.
-The Do Not Retry bit shall be cleared to '0' to indicate that the command may succeed if it is resubmitted.
-85h - BFh Reserved
+The Do Not Retry bit shall be cleared to '0' to indicate that the command may succeed if resubmitted.
+85h to BFh Reserved